-Applications shall not rely on receiving any mouse or wheel events they have not requested by using the Keyset.supportsPointer property in clause 7.2.5.2 of the OIPF DAE specification [1].
+Applications shall not rely on receiving any mouse or wheel events unless they have indicated that they support a pointer based interaction model by using the Keyset.supportsPointer property in clause 7.2.5.2 of the OIPF DAE specification [1].
 However, the set of mouse and wheel events defined by OIPF only identifies the minimum set of mouse and wheel events that may be sent to an application, and so applications should not rely on receiving only those mouse and wheel events.